openstack/openstack-ansible/doc/source/install-guide/configure-cinder.rst

    Replace ``STORAGE_PROTOCOL`` with ``iscsi`` for iSCSI or ``nfs`` for NFS.

-   For the NFS protocol, you must also specify the location of the configuration file that lists the shares available to the Block Storage service:
+   For the NFS protocol, specify the location of the configuration file that lists the shares available to cinder:

    .. code-block:: yaml